How MSU Hockey Fared in Season Opener Against Elite Competition

 The No. 2 pick in the NFL Draft, defenseman Artyom Levshunov.

 The 2024 season would hold more promise with a strong recruiting cycle and the No. 4 rank in the preseason polls.
-The Spartans were tested early with a two-game season opener against national championship favorite and No. 2-ranked Boston College.
+The Spartans were tested early with a two-game home-opening series against national championship favorite and No. 2-ranked Boston College.

 Nightingale had a blunt response to the loss.

-"It looked like we wanted to be cutesy and that’s not our game," Nightingale said.
-"We are a blue collar hockey team and if we try to play white collar, we’re not that good of a hockey team."
+"It looked like we wanted to be cutesy, and that’s not our game," he said.
+"We are a blue-collar hockey team, and if we try to play white-collar, we’re not that good of a hockey team."

-"I think our guys did a lot better job of going out and being us and playing how we need to play," Nightingale said.
+"I think our guys did a lot better job of going out and being us and playing how we need to play," Nightingale said after the win.

+Michigan State sophomore forward Charlie Stramel scored two of the Spartans' goals, while senior forward Red Savage, and junior forward Daniel Russell each scored one, with Russell earning the game-winner late in the second period.

+It was a come-from-behind victory, as Michigan State trailed at two different points -- down 2-1 going into the second and down 3-2 with just over 3 minutes gone in the middle period.

 Don’t forget to follow the official Spartan Nation Page on Facebook Spartan Nation WHEN YOU CLICK RIGHT HERE, and be a part of our vibrant community group Go Green Go White as well WHEN YOU CLICK RIGHT HERE.